Syncano/syncano-node/docs/cookbook/web/deployment/multiple-accounts.md

 ### Setting up account and instance

+Every process has an environment block that contains a set of environment variables and their values.

 - *SYNCANO_PROJECT_INSTANCE* - name of the instance you want to use for that project
 - *SYNCANO_AUTH_KEY* - API key of the account you want to use to access that instance